Single at a wedding: the new rules of wedding guest etiquette

 Research has shown that 80% of American weddings occur between May and October, with the busiest part of the season taking place from August to October.1 That means we’re about to hit the peak of wedding season – and EliteSingles decided to celebrate by writing a survival guide for single guests.

 However, after surveying 1500 Americans on their wedding etiquette opinions, we found out something interesting.
 American singles don’t need a survival guide at all.
-In fact, the rules of wedding guest etiquette may need to be rewritten, for being single at a wedding is no longer something to dread.
+The results based on anonymous user data, in fact, revealed that the rules of wedding guest etiquette may need to be rewritten, for being single at a wedding is no longer something to dread.
 In fact, for many of our users, it's something to celebrate.

 5 new rules of wedding guest etiquette